Meals

 Limitation on providing meals (e.g. only refreshment for events lasting for half a day or more)

-Meals can only be offered during, or immediately before and/or after the events.
+Meals can only be offered during, or immediately before and/or following the scientific activities of events.

 Other restriction (e.g. no alcohol may be offered) No expenses incurred for meals during travel may be reimbursed.